x

 Pedestrian and local access to the zoo was brought up by Grand Rapids mayoral candidate David LeGrand at a debate on Monday.

 “A funny analog is happening at the zoo right now.
-So the John Ball Zoo, they sent out a survey and asked people, 'would you like to have more more free parking at the zoo?'
+So the John Ball Zoo, they sent out a survey and asked people, 'would you like to have more, more free parking at the zoo?'
 And big surprise, the answer was yes,” he said.
 “So now they're going to pave over a chunk of John Ball Park, because everyone wants more free parking.
 One of the things that I think we have to start reminding ourselves is, you know, I'm going you know, how many parking spots a car take?
 I mean, a car takes one or two or three.
-How many a bike takes zero.
-You know how many my shoes take zero.
+How many a bike takes, zero.
+You know how many my shoes take, zero.
 So if we can actually build a world where people aren't using cars as much, our parking pressures are going to get reduced.
 So.
 We absolutely have to build.”

 Garcia said even though concessions have to be made, it still hurts.

 “It does sting.
 It's also when we heard that there was going to be provision to maintain, to save the rest of the green space in perpetuity.
 That did make us feel better,” he said.
-“And then recently hearing the zoo removed that commitment from their 2025, Master Plan drafts that they're submitting to the county that has made this sting sting a little bit more.
-So that's one thing that we're really hoping for is we understand, we understand that something needed to change for their goals, but also we just wish that they would keep us in mind in that project.”
+“And then recently hearing the zoo removed that commitment from their 2025 Master Plan drafts that they're submitting to the county that has made this sting a little bit more.
+So that's one thing that we're really hoping for is we understand that something needed to change for their goals, but also we just wish that they would keep us in mind in that project.”

 Before You Leave, Check This Out